Ditectrev/Scrum-Developer-I-PSD-I-Practice-Tests-Exams-Questions-Answers/README.md

 _[⬆ Back to Top](#table-of-contents)_

 73. ### Question73
-Stakeholders can be included in Product Backlog refinement?
+True or False: Stakeholders can be included in Product Backlog refinement?

 - [x] True.
 - [ ] False.